Bman2386/questrabbit2.0/frontend/src/notes.md

 ## improve readability/maintainability of code
      - fetchReview should be plural (will need to be update accross components & store)
      - organize css (each css file should be with component folder, exclept css resets)
-     - ensure functions have explicit names * change mini (in createQuest component to something more descriptive)
+     - ensure functions have explicit names * ex. change mini (in createQuest & questPage components to something more descriptive)
      - write more comments explaining how things work
 ## Project Maintanence
 - update redux store (current version is not latest & greatest)